cfinlay/logbarrier/README.md

 [The LogBarrier adversarial attack: making effective use of decision boundary information](https://arxiv.org/abs/1903.10396).

 The logarithmic barrier adversarial attack begins with a mis-classified image.
-It then and iteratively minimizes distance to a clean unperturbed image, while enforcing model mis-classification, using the logarithmic barrier function.
+It then iteratively minimizes distance to a clean unperturbed image, while enforcing model mis-classification, using the logarithmic barrier function.
-The LogBarrier attack strength is its ability to adversarially perturb *all* images with a relatively small norm, compared to other attack methods (like for example PGD).
+The LogBarrier attack strength is its ability to adversarially perturb *all* images with a relatively small norm, compared to other attack methods (say for example PGD).
 The LogBarrier attack works well in both the Euclidean and maximum norms.